xblink/coldMUD/README.md

 ### A Random rogue-like MUD thingamajig.

 Not much to it at the moment.
-But you can be meant to it at least.
+But you can be mean to it at least.

 ## To Run